Deisss/python-screenshot-server/README.md

   * **transparent**: Any value except "false" and "0" will be taken as true.
 Ask webkit2png to use transparent image (need CSS transparent in html page).
   * **encoded-url**: Any value except "false" and "0" will be taken as true.
 Say to webkit2png the url is encoded.

-Some test you can run:
+Some test you can run to check if it's working:
   * __http://localhost:9494/?url=http://www.google.com&transparent=true&scale=150*100__
   * __http://localhost:9494/?url=http://www.twitter.com&geometry=150*300&aspect-ratio=crop__

 Enjoy !